 Attendance is mandatory.
 You are required to attend the class on time to receive full credit for attendance as well as participate in the class by asking questions, answering questions, or engaging in the media in other forms during the live class.
-Attendance will be graded on Canvas using the Attendance tool.
-By arriving on time to class you will receive 100% of your grade.
-If you arrive late MORE THAN 15 MINS to class you will not receive your attendance grade for that day.
-3 unexcused absences will drop your final letter grade down (ex.
-A to B, A- to B-)
+Attendance and participation will be jointly graded on Canvas using the Attendance tool.
+By arriving on time to class you will receive 50% of your grade.
+By participating/engaging throughout that class, you will receive the other 50% of your grade for that day.
+If you arrive late to class you will not receive your initial 50% of your grade for that day.